Complete Guides

 Most colleges assign specific move-in time slots to manage the flow of families arriving on campus.
 You'll typically check in, receive room keys, and have access to student volunteers who help transport belongings from your car to the dorm.
 The entire process usually takes 2-4 hours, depending on how much you've packed and how organized you are.

-Quick tip: Schools often provide carts and dollies, but they run out quickly during peak hours.
+Bottom line: Schools often provide carts and dollies, but they run out quickly during peak hours.
 Arriving during your assigned time slot ensures you'll have access to these helpful tools.

 Understanding move-in day logistics